royal-lang/rl/README.md

 The language should be as safe as possible, not just memory-wise.

-Memory safety will be attempted to be guaranteed with RAII, cleaning up when scopes end, as well check all variables set if they are cleaned somewhere in the code and emit errors when something has a possibility to leak memory.
+Memory safety will be attempted to be guaranteed with RAII, cleaning up when scopes end, ARC (Automatic Reference Counting), as well checking life-time of variables during compile-time checking for variables that might cause memory leaks etc. --

 Memory is partially manual (You don't need to use malloc() etc. as it's done under the hood.)